DevCabin/SafeMessage-Ai/README.md

 ## 🎯 Project Goals

-SafeMessage AI helps users determine if a message (email, text, etc.) is SAFE, UNSAFE, or UNKNOWN by analyzing:
+ScamBomb helps users determine if a message (email, text, etc.) is SAFE, UNSAFE, or UNKNOWN by analyzing:
 - Sender information
 - Message content and tone
 - Links and requests